kickstandproject/payload/doc/source/devref/development.environment.rst

   OpenStack project for the original [#f1]_.

-This page describes how to setup a working Python development environment that can be used in developing stripe on Ubuntu.
+This page describes how to setup a working Python development environment that can be used in developing payload on Ubuntu.
 These instructions assume you're already familiar with git.

-Following these instructions will allow you to run the stripe unit tests.
+Following these instructions will allow you to run the payload unit tests.

 Virtual environments
 --------------------

-Stripe development uses a set of shell scripts from OpenStack's DevStack.
+payload development uses a set of shell scripts from OpenStack's DevStack.
 Virtual enviroments with venv are also available with the source code.

 Linux Systems